For first time since February, Rowan records two COVID-19 deaths in one day - Salisbury Post

 Rowan County COVID-19 cases on Thursday also increased by their sharpest total in months, 71, and raised the number of new positives reported in the previous two weeks to 516.

 When adjusted for population, the two-week total falls somewhere in the middle of neighboring counties.
-It’s higher than Iredell and Davidson and worse than Davie, Cabarrus and Stanly counties.
+It’s worse than Iredell and Davidson and better than Davie, Cabarrus and Stanly counties.

 There have been 18,057 COVID-19 positives in the county since the start of the pandemic.